openstack/kolla/specs/ansible-multi.rst

 so we can validate the high availability implementation.

-To meet our community approved mission, we must implement a deployment tool and Ansible provides the most effecient development path while ensuring ease of use.
+To meet our community approved mission, we must implement a deployment tool and Ansible provides the most efficient development path while ensuring ease of use.

 Use cases